-- Difficulty walking or doing normal daily activities
+- Trouble walking or doing usual daily activities.

-- Tripping and falling
+- Tripping and falling.

-- Weakness in your leg, feet or ankles
+- Weakness in the legs, feet or ankles.

-- Hand weakness or clumsiness
+- Hand weakness or clumsiness.

-- Slurred speech or trouble swallowing
+- Slurred speech or trouble swallowing.

-- Muscle cramps and twitching in your arms, shoulders and tongue
+- Weakness associated with muscle cramps and twitching in the arms, shoulders and tongue.

-- Inappropriate crying, laughing or yawning
+- Untimely crying, laughing or yawning.

-ALS often starts in the hands, feet or limbs, and then spreads to other parts of your body.
-As the disease advances and nerve cells are destroyed, your muscles get weaker.
+ALS often starts in the hands, feet, arms or legs.
+Then it spreads to other parts of the body.
+Muscles get weaker as more nerve cells die.
 This eventually affects chewing, swallowing, speaking and breathing.

-ALS affects the nerve cells that control voluntary muscle movements such as walking and talking (motor neurons).
-ALS causes the motor neurons to gradually deteriorate, and then die.
-Motor neurons extend from the brain to the spinal cord to muscles throughout the body.
-When motor neurons are damaged, they stop sending messages to the muscles, so the muscles can't function.
+ALS causes both groups of motor neurons to gradually deteriorate and then die.
+When motor neurons are damaged, they stop sending messages to the muscles.
+As a result, the muscles can't function.

 Researchers continue to study possible causes of ALS.
-Most theories center on a complex interaction between genetic and environmental factors.
+Most theories center on a complex interaction between genes and factors in the environment.

 Established risk factors for ALS include:

 - Age.
-ALS risk increases with age, and is most common between the ages of 40 and the mid-60s.
+Risk increases with age up to age 75.
+ALS is most common between the ages of 60 and the mid-80s.

 - Sex.
 Before the age of 65, slightly more men than women develop ALS.
 This sex difference disappears after age 70.

 - Environmental toxin exposure.
 Some evidence suggests that exposure to lead or other substances in the workplace or at home might be linked to ALS.
-Much study has been done, but no single agent or chemical has been consistently associated with ALS.
+Much study has been done, but no one agent or chemical has been consistently associated with ALS.

 As the disease progresses, ALS causes complications, such as:

-The most common cause of death for people with ALS is respiratory failure.
-On average, death occurs within three to five years after symptoms begin.
-However, some people with ALS live 10 or more years.
+The most common cause of death for people with ALS is breathing failure.
+Half of people with ALS die within 14 to 18 months of diagnosis.
+However, some people with ALS live 10 years or longer.